anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

-RCL has Matthew 5.1-12 as the Gospel reading, with related readings from Micah 6.1-8 and Psalm 15.
+The _RCL_ has Matthew 5.1-12 as the Gospel reading, with related readings from Micah 6.1-8 and Psalm 15.
 (NB: Matthew 5.1-12 is set for All Saints' Day.)
 Micah 6.1-8, however, is not included elsewhere.

 * **1 Corinthians 1.18-31** continues the series in 1 Corinthians 1-3 (overlapping by one verse), and is about 'the message of the cross' and 'Christ the power of God and the wisdom of God'.
 (Also set for Tuesday of Holy Week.)
 * **John 2.1-11** is the account of Jesus turning water into wine, by which he 'revealed his glory' (an Epiphany theme).
 This account features in Years A, B and C, each time on a different Sunday of Epiphany.
 Here, the focus is on God's provision. **1 Kings 17.8-16** is about Elijah's provision of meal and oil to a widow who was running out. **Psalm 36.5-10** is about God's provision: 'They shall be satisfied with the abundance of your house; they shall drink from the river of your delights.
 For with you is the well of life'.

 Year B

-* **Revelation 12.1-5a** concludes the series about the revelation of Jesus' glory in Revelation (replacing the RCL reading), and is about the 'woman' and her 'son ... who is to rule all the nations with a rod of iron'.
+* **Revelation 12.1-5a** concludes the series about the revelation of Jesus' glory in Revelation (replacing the _RCL_ reading), and is about the 'woman' and her 'son ... who is to rule all the nations with a rod of iron'.
 * **Mark 1.21-28** begins a semicontinuous series in Mark 1-13, which covers this Sunday, three Sundays in February, and all the Sundays after Trinity until 2 before Advent, apart from five weeks in John 6 in July and August.
-(The series begins more naturally in RCL with Mark 1.14-20 in Epiphany 3, but this is transferred to 3 before Advent in Common Worship.)
+(The series begins more naturally in the _RCL_ with Mark 1.14-20 in Epiphany 3, but this is transferred to 3 before Advent in _Common Worship_.)
 Jesus heals a man with an unclean spirit, provoking amazement: 'A new teaching—with authority!' **Deuteronomy 18.15-20** is about the new 'prophet' like Moses who will speak God's words. **Psalm 111** praises God for his 'marvellous deeds'.

 Year C

-RCL has Luke 4.21-30 as the Gospel reading, which is replaced by Luke 2.22-40 (the Gospel reading for the Presentation), along with related readings from the Old Testament and the Psalms.
+The _RCL_ has Luke 4.21-30 as the Gospel reading, which is replaced by Luke 2.22-40 (the Gospel reading for the Presentation), along with related readings from the Old Testament and the Psalms.

 * **1 Corinthians 13.1-13** continues the series in 1 Corinthians 12-15 (skipping half a verse), and is about love.
 * **Luke 2.22-40** is the Gospel reading for the Presentation: see below. **Ezekiel 43.27 &ndash; 44.4** speaks of the L<span style="font-variant:small-caps">ord</span> entering the sanctuary, and says, 'the glory of the L<span style="font-variant:small-caps">ord</span> filled the temple of the L<span style="font-variant:small-caps">ord</span>'. **Psalm 48** speaks of 'Mount Zion' as 'the divine dwelling place', and says, 'We have waited on your loving-kindness, O God, in the midst of your temple.'